July is Fuel Safety Month: 30 Fuel Safety Tips to Use Around the Home

 During Fuel Safety Month, Scepter officials are shining a spotlight on safety tips relevant to both children and adults in a variety of everyday settings.

-Tip #1 – Inspect your existing fuel container regularly for leaks or cracks.
+Tip #1 – Inspect your existing tank installation regularly for leaks or cracks.
 If you see any signs of aging, carefully dispose of the container and purchase a new one.